dwavesystems/demos/maximum-cut/README.rst

 Usage
 -----
-To run the demo, use
+To run the demo, type:
 ::
   python maximum_cut.py